Risperdal Lawsuits &

 We offer free consultations to those impacted call now!

-Our attorneys are investigating potential Risperdal lawsuits on behalf of young boys who have allegedly developed male breast tissue due to their use of the antipsychotic drug Risperdal.
-The legal theory is that Johnson & Johnson failed to provide adequate warnings about this risk and failed to properly research the side effects of the drug.
+Our attorneys are investigating potential Risperdal lawsuits on behalf of males ages 18 and under who have allegedly developed male breast tissue due to their use of the antipsychotic drug Risperdal.
+The lawsuits allege Johnson & Johnson, the manufacturer of Risperdal, failed to provide adequate warnings about this risk and failed to properly research the side effects of the drug.

 As with all medications, Risperdal may cause unwanted side effects, and you should contact your doctor immediately if you experience any of the following adverse reactions:

-Johnson & Johnson, the manufacturers of Risperdal, are currently facing thousands of lawsuits all over the country that essentially come down to two allegations:
+Johnson & Johnson, the manufacturers of Risperdal, are currently facing thousands of lawsuits all over the country that make two main allegations:

 Gynecomastia is a permanent condition where males develop large breasts, requiring surgery for correction.
 People prescribed Risperdal claimed that they’ve experienced severe humiliation and psychological trauma from the condition, many of whom were prescribed the drug as young boys even though the U.S. Food and Drug Administration (FDA) had yet to approve it for use amongst children.
 Other reasons that Risperdal users have filed lawsuits against Johnson & Johnson include:

 - Hospitalization and coping expenses